microsoft/fluentui/rfcs/react-components/convergence/field-package-layout.md

 #### Pros

 - Keeps code related to a component and its Field version in the same place, and doesn't require modifying the base `@fluentui/react-field` package when adding a new component.
-- Third parties can use the `@fluentui/react-field` package to create Field versions of their own components without
+- Third parties can use the `@fluentui/react-field` package to create Field versions of their own components without pulling in dependencies on all input controls.

 #### Cons